dark-kitt/wordpress-theme-vue/README.md

 SMTP_FROMNAME="WordPress"
 ```

 Now, it is necessary to rebuild the containers.
+Call the following command.
 ```shell
 docker compose build
 ```
-Afterwards, we will run the new containers.
+Afterward, we will run the new containers.
 ```shell
 docker compose up
 ```